Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 Turtle nesting season in Exmouth is between November to March.

-To do so, we recommend visiting the Jurabi Turtle Centre first.
+If you want to learn more about them nesting, we recommend visiting the Jurabi Turtle Centre first.
 You’ll learn about the turtle species found in the North West Cape and how you should behave while watching them.

 But if you want to visit them on your own, follow the turtle-watching code of conduct so you don’t disturb them!